Our Services

 Helpful Resources

-Irradiance charts show how much light energy reaches your skin at different distances in mW/cm2 so you can calculate the right dose and session length for red and near infrared light therapy.
-Mastering power density, wavelength and distance ensures you get enough energy without over exposure for optimal skin, muscle and joint benefits.
+Irradiance charts reveal how much light energy (measured in mW/cm²) reaches your skin at various distances, helping you calculate the correct dose and session length for red and near-infrared light therapy.
+Understanding power density, wavelength, and distance ensures you receive enough energy for optimal skin, muscle, and joint benefits—without overexposure.

 Red light therapy irradiance charts help you understand how much light energy (power density) reaches your skin during a session.
 Knowing how to read these charts ensures you get the right dose for optimal results.
 This guide breaks down everything you need in clear, common language.